US, Taiwan ink agreement to establish annual economic talks

 "This means the talks are being realised on a 'working level,' taking it beyond just discussions between high-level officials," he said.

-China's official Xinhua news agency, in a commentary, said on Saturday that Washington is once again playing the Taiwan card against China.
+China's official Xinhua news agency, in a commentary, said yesterday Washington is once again playing the Taiwan card against China.
 This time, the ruse is the so-called Economic Prosperity Partnership Dialogue held on Friday, it said.
 "Playing the Taiwan card is toxic to cross-strait peace and stability," it added.

 Next month, US Environmental Protection Agency head Andrew Wheeler is likely to visit Taiwan.
 He will be the third high-ranking US official to visit Taiwan this year, following Secretary of Health and Human Services Alex Azar, and Mr Krach.